pandesakshi06/pandesakshi06/README.md

 - 👀 I’m interested in coding and software building.
 - 🌱 I’m currently pursuing B.Tech degree in Computer Technology.

-- 📫 You can reach me through my e-mail id :- pandesakshi108@gmail.com.mail
+- 📫 You can contact me through my e-mail id :- pandesakshi108@gmail.com.mail

 <!---
 pandesakshi06/pandesakshi06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.